As an Amazon Associate I earn from qualifying purchases. This post may also contain other affiliate links.

 Best Grass For Florida: And the Winner Is…

-For those of you still wondering what is the best grass to grow in Florida, the answer is Hancock's Common Bermuda grass .
+For those of you still wondering what is the best grass to grow in Florida, the answer is SmartMe's Common Bermuda Grass .
 I recommend it because of its resistance to extreme conditions and its low maintenance requirements.
 By following the instructions, you can get a healthy and green lawn all year round, with a minimum effort.

-Aside from its fine leaf texture, Hancock’s Common Bermuda grass stands out from the crowd thanks to its multiple applications that range from landscaping to erosion control.
+Aside from its fine leaf texture, SmartMe’s Common Bermuda grass stands out from the crowd thanks to its multiple applications that range from landscaping to erosion control.

 You can use it in both low and high-traffic areas, in shade and in direct sunlight, and it doesn’t require as much fertilization compared to other types of Florida-applicable grass.